NREL/OpenStudio-server/docker/deployment/README.md

 # Automation scripts for CI

-Currently, the only automation process for the OpenStudio Server repository that is being migrated to an Internal CI is Amazon Machine Image (AMI) generation for commits to the master branch of the repository.
-This script, however, can also be used to create custom one-off AMIs.
-This README begins by defining requirements for running the AMI generation script, followed by specification of the script user interface.
-The process for official AMI releases is the specified, followed by the recommended process for one-off releases.
+OpenStudio Server AMI build and publishing is handled by an internal CI server.
+The workflow for publishing release and one-off AMIs is documented in the [wiki](https://github.com/NREL/OpenStudio-server/wiki/Contributor-Docs:-Building-and-Publishing-AMIs).

+Additional details related to the specifics of the AMI publishing script are provided below.

 ## AMI generation requirements